knative/docs/docs/install/install-eventing-with-yaml.md

 {{% tab name="Google Cloud Pub/Sub Channel" %}}

-1. Install the Google Cloud Pub/Sub Channel:
+1. Install the Google Cloud Pub/Sub channel:

    ```bash
    # This installs both the Channel and the GCP Sources.
    kubectl apply -f {{< artifact org="google" repo="knative-gcp" file="cloud-run-events.yaml" >}}
    ```

-To learn more about the Google Cloud Pub/Sub Channel, try [our sample](https://github.com/google/knative-gcp/blob/master/docs/examples/channel/README.md)
+To learn more about the Google Cloud Pub/Sub channel, try [our sample](https://github.com/google/knative-gcp/blob/master/docs/examples/channel/README.md)

 {{< /tab >}}

 {{% tab name="In-Memory (standalone)" %}}

-The following command installs an implementation of Channel that runs in-memory.
+The following command installs an implementation of channel that runs in-memory.
 This implementation is nice because it is simple and standalone, but it is unsuitable for production use cases.